dustinpfister/blog_posts/_posts/threejs-object3d-visible.md

 ## Visibility of objects in threejs and what to get solid first

-This is a post on three.js and how to go about making objects in a scene visible or not.
-I will not be getting into the very basic of three.js here I assume that you have gone beyond a basic getting started type example when it co es to working with the library at this point, and are not just interested in learning a few things about how to go about setting visibly of objects in a scene.
-I will be trying to keep many of these examples simple and to the point so that they might still not be that far beyond people that are new to three.js.
-However there are maybe still a few things that you should be aware of, or refresh on before continuing reading this post.
-So in this section I will be going over these things.
+This is a post on threejs and how to go about making object3d based objects in a scene visible or not.
+I will not be [getting into the very basics details on threejs](/2018/04/04/threejs-getting-started/) here as I assume that you have gone beyond the basics.
+I will be trying to keep many of these examples fairly simple though so that they might still not be that far beyond people that are new to threejs.
+However there are maybe still a few things that you should be aware of, or refresh a little with, before continuing reading the rest of this post.
+So in this section I will be going over some things and link to addtional posts.

-### There are also properties of materials that might be of interest

-There is a lot to be said about the object3d class and how that can be used to make it so objects will or will not show up in a scene.
-However there is also maybe a thing or two to be said about the materials that are used to skin mesh objects that are based off of object3d also.
-Many materials will support a transparency boolean that when set will apply a transparency effect for the material, and opacity property can then be set form 0 to 1 to set the level of transparency for the material.

 ### Might want to read up more on Object3d in general